How to Draw Spheres

 Different paper brands and types produce a different outcome.
 You can read about it in my review for drawing paper.

-If you are new to realistic drawing, checkout my tutorial on how to draw realism.
+If you are new to realistic drawing, check out my tutorial on how to draw realism.
 It covers the 4 important factors.

 Additionally, I highly recommend reading about these 15 methods to draw depth.